apptentive/apptentive-android/README.md

 7. Click the `Dependencies` tab, and then click the small `+` button in the lower left corner of that pane
 8. Choose `Module Dependency...`, select `apptentive-android-sdk` module, and click `OK`
 9. Click `OK` to save and close the settings

 The your Android app now references the Apptentive Android SDK.

+#### Using Eclipse

+These instructions were tested for the Juno Eclipse release.

+1. From the menu bar, click `File` -> `Import`
+2. Under `General`, select `Existing Projects into Workspace`
+3. Click `Next`
+4. In the Package Explorer, select your project
+5. From the menu bar, click `Project` -> `Properties`
+6. On the left side, click `Android`
+7. Under the `Library` section, click `Add`
+8. Select `apptentive-android-sdk`
+9. Click `OK`

+The your Android app now references the Apptentive Android SDK.